- Mid 19th century-early 20th century (Creation)

 This item was lost in the fire in The Mackintosh Building at The Glasgow School of Art on 15th June 2018.

-Figures from the east pediment of the Parthenon depicting the birth of Athena.
+Original: Figures from the east pediment of the Parthenon depicting the birth of Athena.
 The Acropolis, Athens, Greece, about 438-432 BC.
 The two figures are thought to be Dione cradling her daughter Aphrodite; they are remarkable for their naturalistic rendering of anatomy blended with a harmonious representation of complex draperies.
 However, another suggestion is that the two figures on the right are the personification of the Sea (Thalassa) in the lap of the Earth (Gaia).
+Original currently in the collection of the British Museum, London, UK.